VirgilSecurity/virgil-sdk-net/documentation/get-started/encrypted-storage/content.md

 Warning: Virgil doesn't keep a copy of your Virgil Key.
 If you lose a Virgil Key, there is no way to recover it.

-To send a message, Sender needs a Virgil Card associated with the Recipient.
-Note: Recently created user Virgil Cards are visible only for application users because they are related to the Application.
+It should be noted that recently created user Virgil Cards will be visible only for application users because they are related to the Application.

+<Info>Read more about Virgil Cards and their types [here](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4/documentation/guides/virgil-card/creating.md).</Info>

 ### Transmit the Cards to Your Server